amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

   </summary>
   From the pipeline, it's easy to see that the whole process failed at the build step.
 Click on <b>Details</b> to see what it will tell us.<br/>

-  Now click on <b>Link to execution details</b> since the error message didn't tell us much.<br/><br/>
+  Now click on <b>Link to execution details</b> since the error message didn't tell us much.<br/>

   ![CodePipeline Build Failure Execution](images/2-cp-build-failure-execution.png)

   The link brings you to the execution details of your specific build.
 We can look through the logs and the different steps to find out what's wrong.
-In this case, it looks like the **PRE_BUILD** step failed with the output message of **Error while executing command: $(aws ecr get-login --region $AWS_DEFAULT_REGION).
-Reason: exit status 255**<br/><br/>
+In this case, it looks like the **PRE_BUILD** step failed with the following message:

+  "Error while executing command: $(aws ecr get-login --no-include-email --region $AWS_DEFAULT_REGION).
+Reason: exit status 255"<br/>

-  Looking in the logs, we can see that **AccessDeniedException: User: arn:aws:sts::123456789012:assumed-role/code-build-prod-iridium-service-service-role/AWSCodeBuild-e111c11e-b111-11c1-ac11-f1111a1f1c11 is not authorized to perform: ssm:GetParameters on resource: arn:aws:ssm:us-east-2:123456789012:parameter/interstella/iridiumTargetGroupArn status code: 400**<br/><br/>
+  Looking through the Build logs, you can see the following exceptions:

+  "AccessDeniedException: User: arn:aws:sts::123456789012:assumed-role/code-build-prod-iridium-service-service-role/AWSCodeBuild-e111c11e-b111-11c1-ac11-f1111a1f1c11 is not authorized to perform: ssm:GetParameters on resource: arn:aws:ssm:us-east-2:123456789012:parameter/interstella/iridiumTargetGroupArn status code: 400"<br/>

   ![CodePipeline Build Failure Details](images/2-cp-build-failure-details.png)

   Right, we forgot to give AWS CodeBuild the permissions to do everything it needs to do.
 Copy the region and account number as we'll be using those.
-Let's go fix it. <br/><br/>
+Let's go fix it. <br/>

-  In the AWS Management Console, navigate to the AWS IAM console.
-Choose **Roles** on the left.
-Find the role that created earlier.
-In the example, the name of the role created was **code-build-prod-iridium-service-service-role**.
-Click **Add inline policy**.
-By adding an inline policy, we can keep the existing managed policy separate from what we want to manage ourselves. <br/><br/>
+  In the AWS Management Console, navigate to the [AWS IAM Roles](https://console.aws.amazon.com/iam/home#/roles) dashboard.
+Find the CodeBuild prod role that you created earlier.
+The name of the role created should be something like <b>code-build-prod-iridium-service-service-role</b>.
+Click <b>Add inline policy</b>.
+By adding an inline policy, we can keep the existing managed policy separate from what we want to manage ourselves. <br/>

-  Choose **Custom Policy**.
-Click **Select**.
-Name it **AccessECR**.
-In the Resource section for ssm:GetParameters, make sure you replace the REGION and ACCOUNTNUMBER so we can lock down CodeBuild's role to only access the right parameters.
-Enter the following policy:<br/><br/>
+  Choose <b>Custom Policy</b>.
+Click <b>Select</b>.
+Name it <b>AccessECR</b>.
+In the Resource section of your policy for ssm:GetParameters, make sure you specify the region and account number so we can lock down CodeBuild's role to only access the right parameters.
+Enter the following policy, replacing REGION and ACCOUNTNUMBER with yours:<br/>

 <pre>
 {